ios7jbpro/WindowRPC/README.md

 # WindowRPC
 KDE Plasma Wayland port of WindowRPC.
-Proper overrides has not been implemented(yet).

 This version also uses a system tray icon instead of keyboard shortcuts.